How Many Calories Are in a Pound?

 A well-planned nutrition strategy is essential for successful weight loss.
 Here are some tips to help you get started:

-• Eat protein-rich foods: Protein takes more energy to digest, which can help increase your metabolism and reduce hunger.
-Aim for 0.8-1 gram of protein per pound of body weight per day.
+- Eat protein-rich foods: Protein takes more energy to digest, which can help increase your metabolism and reduce hunger.
+Aim for 0.

-• Drink plenty of water: Staying hydrated can help suppress appetite and boost metabolism.
+- Drink plenty of water: Staying hydrated can help suppress appetite and can increase short-term energy expenditure.

 Setting Realistic Goals